If you’re looking for a way to mix up your traditional Sunday brunch offerings, this mini pancake cereal is the answer to your prayers.

 Provides Joint Support

 Adding collagen into your baked goods is one of the easiest and tastiest ways to get a little extra bone and joint support into your diet.
-Research shows that taking collagen orally can support the health of the collagen in your connective tissue — resulting in healthier joints and potentially reduced inflammation[*].
+Research shows that taking collagen orally can support the health of the collagen in your connective tissue — resulting in healthier joints.

 How To Shape Your Pancakes